textninja/first-notion-integration/README.md

 # Trial Integrations for Notion

 This is a throwaway trial of Notion's [Integration API](https://www.notion.so/integrations/all).
-You'll need to set up an integration on the [My Integrations](https://www.notion.so/my-integration) page and configure permissions accordingly.
+To run this code you'll need to set up an integration on the [My Integrations](https://www.notion.so/my-integration) page and configure permissions accordingly.

 ## What's in the box